appeler/ethnicolr/README.rst

       race (white, black, asian, or hispanic), asian (percentage chance Asian), hispanic, nh_black, nh_white

+-  **pred\_fl\_reg\_ln\_cn\_int**

+   -  Input: pandas DataFrame or CSV, string or list of the name or location of the column containing the last name,  the number of iterations to calculate uncertainty and the confidence interval for the model's prediction

+   -  What it does?:

+      -  Removes extra space, if there.
+      -  Uses the `last name FL registration model <ethnicolr/models/ethnicolr_keras_lstm_fl_voter_ln_conf_int.ipynb>`__ to predict the race and ethnicity.

+   -  Output: Appends the following columns to the pandas DataFrame or CSV: race (white, black, asian, or hispanic), probability of that prediction, the standard error of the prediction, the confidence interval requested as a list (lower, upper quantile) and asian (percentage chance Asian), hispanic, nh_black, nh_white

 -  **pred\_fl\_reg\_name**

    -  Input: pandas DataFrame or CSV and string or list containing the name or